dmlc/xgboost/doc/gpu/index.rst

 Developer notes
 ===============
 The application may be profiled with annotations by specifying USE_NTVX to cmake and providing the path to the stand-alone nvtx header via NVTX_HEADER_DIR.
-Regions covered by the 'Monitor' class in cuda code will automatically appear in the nsight profiler.
+Regions covered by the 'Monitor' class in CUDA code will automatically appear in the nsight profiler.

 **********
 References
 **********
 `Mitchell R, Frank E. (2017) Accelerating the XGBoost algorithm using GPU computing.
 PeerJ Computer Science 3:e127 https://doi.org/10.7717/peerj-cs.127 <https://peerj.com/articles/cs-127/>`_

-`Nvidia Parallel Forall: Gradient Boosting, Decision Trees and XGBoost with CUDA <https://devblogs.nvidia.com/parallelforall/gradient-boosting-decision-trees-xgboost-cuda/>`_
+`NVIDIA Parallel Forall: Gradient Boosting, Decision Trees and XGBoost with CUDA <https://devblogs.nvidia.com/parallelforall/gradient-boosting-decision-trees-xgboost-cuda/>`_

 `Out-of-Core GPU Gradient Boosting <https://arxiv.org/abs/2005.09148>`_